-Extended to families across the board A big step was taken by Karol Kumpfer and colleagues when they moved away from high-risk families to offer the programme to the full range of families with primary school children.
-In recruitment terms it was not a success, but the study did suggest yet again that the full intervention works best.
-The location was 12 rural schools in the
+A big step was taken by Karol Kumpfer and colleagues when they moved away from high-risk families to offer the programme to the full range of families with primary school children.
+In recruitment terms it was not a success but the study did suggest yet again that the full three-strand intervention works best.

-Rocky Mountains.
-Families of all 1110 firstgrade children (aged 6-8) were invited to participate.
+The location was 12 rural schools in the Rocky Mountains.
+Families of all 1110 first-grade children (aged 6-8) were invited to participate.
 Typically those who agreed were white, middle class families, few of whose children had recognised special educational needs.
-Classes were randomly allocated to act as controls or to one of three interventions.
-The first was a classroom-based curriculum teaching children problem solving and critical thinking.
-Other families were in addition offered the Strengthening Families parent sessions and others the full programme.
-Just a quarter took up these offers.
+Classes were randomly allocated to act as controls or to iii And only those who attended nearly all of them were included in the study but in practice this was the great majority.